avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 After the `RegisterSubnetValidatorTx` is accepted on the P-Chain, the Subnet Validator is added to the Subnet's validator set.
 A `minNonce` field corresponding to the `validationID` will be stored on addition to the validator set (initially set to `0`).
 This field will be used when validating the `SetSubnetValidatorWeightTx` defined below.

-For a `RegisterSubnetValidatorTx` to be valid:

-- `Balance` must be >= the greater of 5 $AVAX or two weeks of the current fee

-    This prevents Subnet Validators from being added with too low of an initial balance where they become immediately delinquent based on the continuous fee mechanism defined below.
-A Subnet Validator can leave at any time before the initial $AVAX is consumed and claim the remaining balance to the `ChangeOwner` defined in the transaction.

-- `Signer` must correspond to the `blsPublicKey` defined in the warp message
+For a `RegisterSubnetValidatorTx` to be valid, `Signer` must be a valid proof-of-possession of the `blsPublicKey` defined in the warp message.

 Note: There is no `EndTime` specified in this transaction.
 Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0`.